How To Run Your RV Air Conditioner On 2200 Watts

-For years I have traveled with a 1,000-watt Honda generator that was sufficient enough to run my wife’s hairdryer on low and keep the house batteries charged, but not large enough to run the rooftop air conditioner.
+In my last two posts, I shared how I reinforced my battery rack in order to carry a heavier generator and how I designed a “table” to carry the generator above the rack.
+For years I have traveled with a 1,000-watt Honda generator that was sufficient enough to run my wife’s hair dryer on low and keep the house batteries charged, but not large enough to run the rooftop air conditioner.

 When it was excessively hot, we found an RV park to hold up in to run the air conditioner on shore power, or we headed to higher elevations where it was cooler.
 Recently, however, I have been traveling to speaking engagements during the summer, finding myself in hotter climates more often with no high country to seek relief during uncomfortable hot spells.

-Given the desire to stay cool, press releases and blogs about the new Easy Start system have piqued my interest in being able to run my air conditioner on a smaller generator.
-Easy Start advertises it can reduce the current required to start your RV’s air conditioning by 65-75%.
+Given the desire to stay cool, press releases and blogs about the SoftStartRV system have piqued my interest in being able to run my air conditioner on a smaller generator.
+SoftStartRV advertises it can reduce the current required to start your RV’s air conditioning by up to 70%.
 This reduction in power allows RVers to start and run their air conditioner with a smaller generator like a 2,000 or 2,200, negating the need to haul around a bigger generator like a 3,000-watt or run two smaller generators in parallel.

-Determining the Honda 2,200 would fit, I ordered one and was about to purchase the Easy Start when I remembered hearing about some folks having success with running their 13,500 BTU air conditioners with 2,000-watt generators.
-I figured if a 2,000-watt could do so, the extra 10% power in a 2,200 should be no problem.
-After watching several YouTube videos on the subject and the start-up procedures others had success with, I decided to give it a try before adding an Easy Start.
+Determining the Honda 2,200 would fit, I figured if a 2,000-watt could do so, the extra 10% power in a 2,200 should be no problem.
+After watching several YouTube videos on the subject and the start-up procedures others had success with, I decided to give it a try before adding the SoftStartRV.

 After watching the videos and experimenting with the 2,200-watt generator connected to my travel trailer, here is what I discovered: